-Explore well-preserved heritage villages in the Tilba region.
-The towns are characterised by their 19th century weatherboard cottages and fine Victorian timber buildings, as well as the maintenance of creative traditions in the arts of glasswork, candle making, winemaking and woodturning.
+Explore well-preserved heritage villages in the picturesque Tilba region.
+The towns are characterised by 19th century cottages and fine Victorian timber buildings, as well as a thriving cottage industry of creative arts such as glasswork, winemaking, candle making and woodturning.

 About Tilba Tilba and Central Tilba

 The Tilba region's villages are located at the foothills of the sacred Gulaga, also known as Mount Dromedary, an extinct volcano that holds spiritual significance to the local Aboriginal Yuin people.
 The mountain's walking track - created in 1894 for gold miners - takes you through old mining residences and leads to stunning views of the surrounding rainforest and coast.